bioperl/bioperl.github.io/howtos/AlignIO_and_SimpleAlign_HOWTO.md

 -   XMFA
 -   metafasta

-Another significant difference between and is that handles IO for only a single alignment at a time but handles IO for multiple sequences in a single stream.
-Syntax for AlignIO is similar to that of SeqIO:
+The basic syntax for AlignIO is similar to that of SeqIO:

 ```perl
 use Bio::AlignIO;